jonaschoi/se-projects/docker-demos/feature-set-7.2-sp1/README.md

 - Discuss Roles/Permissions in relation to search
 - If asked, talk about underlying search technology of Elasticsearch
 	- Also can do Solr, for now

+## Items that can be demo'd with much more prep
+- Elasticsearch
+	- Synonyms
+	- Search tuning
+- Microservices
+- Integrations
+- Themes with corporate colors.